Art-Sells/Arells/Build-Notes.md

 - Add 2FA for Buying/Selling and first Logging In.

 ### Bank Account
-- Change Bank Account (Plaid Connect? from Plaid Wrapper?)
+- Change Bank Account (Plaid Connect? from Plaid Wrapper?) (long bank words have maximum display length of ?)

 ### Transactions
 - Add Imported